 An Alternative But Limited Option.

-There is an alternative but time-limited pathway for Indian doctors who are just seeking a short term experience in Australia to add to their training in India.
-This is called the Short Term Training in a Medical Specialty Pathway.
+There is an alternative but time-limited pathway for Indian doctors who are just seeking a short-term experience in Australia to add to their training in India.
+This is called the Short-Term Training in a Medical Specialty Pathway.
 To do this you must be offered a training position first and you must have either completed your training in India or be less than two years from completion.
 So this is a program mainly for early career specialists or advanced trainees.